 Whether it is a trip to the family cottage or a journey abroad, travel is an adventure to be shared with family and friends.
 However, for a person with a food allergy, travelling can be as daunting as it is exciting.

 This article gives tips to help you and your family have a safe and happy trip.

 Plan to bring food

 Children need frequent snacks, especially while travelling.
-Use a cooler for car trips or an insulated bag for items that need to stay cold.
+If you need to keep food and drinks cold, use an insulated bag.
+If you are travelling by car, put the items in a cooler.
 Ask if there is a fridge or freezer where you will be staying.
-It is a good idea to bring your own utensils and wash your hands before eating.
+It is a good idea to bring your own utensils and always wash your hands before eating.

 Prepare for language barriers

 If you travel to a country where you cannot speak the language, be sure to know how to say important words and phrases in that language.
-For example, be familiar with how to say the names of foods you are allergic to.
+For example, be familiar with how to say the names of the foods that your child is allergic to.
 You may also want to know how to ask where the nearest hospital is.
-Practice with someone who knows the language well to make sure you can be understood.
-Dining cards and pocket translation guides can come in handy.
+Practise with someone who knows the language well to make sure you can be understood.
+Dining cards and pocket translation guides can be useful.
 Just be sure that the information on the card is accurate.

-If you are ever unsure of ingredients in a food, do not eat it.
+If you are ever unsure of the ingredients in a food, do not eat it.

 Call ahead and ask questions

 When you book a holiday, inform the hotel about your allergy.
 You may want to speak to the chef well in advance so that the kitchen knows that special steps may be needed while you are there.
 Most hotels are helpful when given enough notice.